How to Become a Registered Nurse

 What does a Registered Nurse do?

-Becoming a Registered Nurse (RN) offers a rewarding career in healthcare.
-Follow these five steps to start your journey toward this vital profession.
+Becoming a Registered Nurse (RN) is a rewarding career path that requires dedication and the right steps.
+This profession offers a chance to make a real difference in people's lives.
+Follow these steps to start your journey as an RN.

 How long does it take to become a Registered Nurse?